-This is my phrasing of the pragmatic theory of truth.
-In his essay How to Make Our ideas Clear Peirce puts it in the following succinct way: "The opinion which is fated to be ultimately agreed to by all who investigate, is what we mean by the truth, and the object represented in this opinion is the real.
-That is the way I would explain reality."
 The pragmatic tradition is still strong in American philosophy.
-In his penultimate period Hilary Putnam was a strong defender of pragmatic or, as he called it, internal truth.
-His still shorter slogan was: the ideal theory must be true - where the ideal theory is the one reached in that counterfactual limit of inquiry.
+In his penultimate period Hilary Putnam was a vigorous defender of pragmatic or, as he called it, internal truth.
+His still shorter slogan was: the ideal theory must be true - where the ideal theory is the one reached in that counterfactual limit of inquiry.1